 Acetaldehyde is also used as an aromatic agent and is found naturally in fruits and fruit juices.
 Acetaldehyde occurs naturally during fermentation and is found in low levels in certain foodstuffs.

 - Non-alcoholic beverages

-To some of our customers the environmental characteristics of a product are particularly important.
-SEKAB can provide acetaldehyde made from second-generation ethanol that is produced using waste products from existing production.
+For those customers for whom the environmental characteristics of a product are particularly important, SEKAB can produce acetaldehyde made from second-generation ethanol that is produced using residual products from existing production.